Family Dinner Program

-- Meal’s must be large enough to feed 50- 60 residents in the fall/winter months and up to 80 in the spring/summer months; estimates based on our reservations are available closer to the date you are serving
+- Meals must be large enough to feed 50–60 residents in the fall/winter months, and up to 80 in the spring/summer months—estimates will base on our reservations available closer to the date you are serving.

-- There are no dietary restrictions, but we ask that you provide a list of ingredients and that dishes clearly label dishes, also include prep instructions if food is being dropped off.
+- We ask that you provide a list of ingredients and that dishes are clearly labeled.
+Please include prep instructions if food is being dropped off.

-- Meals should include 4 courses plus beverages.
+- Meals should include four (4) courses plus beverages.
 (Visit our Pinterest board for meal suggestions)

-- Main course & a vegetarian option (to feed 7-10 people for residents with special diets)
+(and a vegetarian option to feed 7–10 people for residents with a non-meat diet)

 - Volunteers must be in good health and wear plastic gloves while serving.
-Anyone with a cold, flu-like symptom or any other contagious symptoms, and anyone who has been exposed to chickenpox, measles, or shingles in the past 3 weeks, may not come to The Inn.
+Anyone with a cold, flu-like symptom or any other contagious symptoms, and anyone who has been exposes to chickenpox, measles, or shingles in the past three (3) weeks may not come to The Inn.

 - Groups are not authorized to film or take pictures of our children and families.
-Pictures of the physical building without our families are permitted.
-All media inquiries must be pre-approved in advance through our Communications Manager, Sonja Luecke, [email protected].
+Pictures of the physical building without our families ate permitted.
+All media inquiries must be pre-approved in advance through our Communications Manager Sonja Luecke, [email protected].

 - The attendance and ages of children at a dinner varies.
 We cannot guarantee a large attendance or pressure children and families to attend dinners.
 Due to the medical conditions of our children, some may not feel up to participating.

-- From time to time The Children’s Inn may interview, photograph and/or record our volunteers as part of our efforts to raise awareness about The Inn.
-By volunteering at The Inn, you grant The Inn the right to photograph and record your image, voice and likeness and all information provided by you (collectively, “Works”), and to permanently retain, modify and/or use, in whole or in part, all such Works.
-The Inn may modify, use, publish and/or display the Works in any manner or form it deems appropriate and in any and all media now known or hereafter developed, including but not limited to use in newsletters, magazines, websites, television, radio, presentations and advertising.
-We will not provide notice of, and you will not be able to inspect or approve of, uses of the Works, and you will receive no monetary compensation for any use of the Works.
+- From time to time, The Inn may interview, photograph, and/or record our volunteers as part of our efforts to raise awareness about The Inn.
+By volunteering at The Inn, you grant The Inn the right to photograph and record your image, voice and likeness, and all information provided by you (collectively, “Works”), and to permanently retain, modify, and/or use, in whole or in part, all such Works.
+The Inn may modify, use, publish, and/or display the Works in any manner or form it deems appropriate, and in any and all media now known or hereafter developed, including but not limited to the use in newsletters, magazines, websites, television, radio, presentations, and advertising.
+We will not provide notice of, and you will not be able to inspect or prove of, uses of the Works, and you will receive no monetary compensation for any use of the Works.
 The Inn will own all worldwide intellectual property rights in and to the Works.
-If you do not agree to these terms, please inform The Inn in writing prior to or at the time of your visit to The Inn.
+If you do not agree to these terms, please inform The Inn in writing prior to or at the time of your visit.

-If you would like to provide a family dinner for The Children’s Inn, please contact Ryan Whited at [email protected] or 301-435-7143.
+If you would like to provide a Family Dinner for The Children’s Inn, please contact Kelleh Jian at [email protected] or 301-451-3717.